 The first step is an affirmative move

 Encourage people to take a risk and do something they might not otherwise do.
-But in practice it often looks different: The philosophy of playing it safe rules.
+But in practice it often looks different: the philosophy of playing it safe rules.
 Anyone seeking the unconventional, imaging the unimagined, runs the risk of colliding with the existing rules and norms of the organization.
 But in the digital age you have to be able to imagine bold alternatives to the status quo.
 Without the capability to imagine and design radical new business concepts, a company will be unable to escape decaying strategies.
 The response to the future’s unpredictability is to think differently.
-Learn to see different, learn to be different, and you will discover the different.
+Learn to see different, learn to be different, and you will discover new horizonts.

 The next step involves conscious disruption of routines